 Pay the right price

 You get what you pay for.
 Believe it or not, it is possible to get a freelancer to write a 5,000-word manuscript for about $30.
-It’s also quite possible that the product they deliver to you will be filled with plagiarised content, copied wholesale off the internet.
+It’s also quite possible that the product they deliver to you will be filled with plagiarised low content writing or, copied wholesale off the internet.